utah-MFDA/h.r.3.3_pdk/README.md

 # Sub-directories

-Two main directories exist including
-- Geometry
-- VerilogA
-which contain information for the components to be used in the MFDA modules for place and routing and system-level simulation.
+Two main directories exist including: Geometry and VerilogA.
+These directories contain files with information for the components to be used in the MFDA modules for place and routing and system-level simulation.